GefeiSHEN/539-code/README.md

 Images from the Dog-FaceNet Dataset were resized, partitioned into 70/15/15 distinct training, validation, and testing sets, and transformed into unique pairs (image1, image2, label 0-different dogs 1-same dog).
 Samples are then loaded into a binary file.

 ## Training
 We enhanced the AdaFace model using transfer learning in two stages: first by training only the classification head with the model frozen, and then by training the entire model.
-We used a bash script for grid search hyperparameter optimization and analyzed training data via the wandb platform to find the best hyperparameter combination.
+We used a bash script for grid search hyperparameter optimization and utilized weights and bias to store results from all experiments.

 ## Evaluation
 In the final evaluation phase, we used a holdout dataset and modified AdaFace code to report detailed metrics like true positives and negatives, enhancing the original code's limited performance reporting.